 In collaboration with the Natural Resource Governance Institute and SDG Academy, CCSI has produced a number of MOOCs that remain available for enrollment:

 - Natural Resources for Sustainable Development.
-Supported by the World Bank, this 12-week MOOC covers how to sustainable manage extractive industry investments.
+Supported by the World Bank, this 12-week MOOC covers how to manage sustainable extractive industry investments.
 Cutting across economics, law, politics, engineering, and environmental management, the course covers oil, gas, coal, minerals, and the impact of the extractives sector on the countries dependent on it, on the communities involved in mining and transportation, on the environment, and on the prosperity of people in these countries.
 The course was also adapted by the Inter-American Development Bank for a Latin American audience, and it has been integrated into blended learning offerings at universities around the world.

 - Getting a Good Deal: Negotiating Extractive Industry Contracts.
 Supported by GIZ and the European Union and produced in collaboration with the CONNEX Support Unit, this self-paced course examines the challenges governments face in negotiating strong contracts for mining, oil, or gas projects, and strategies that governments can use to address asymmetric information, power imbalances, and other challenges common in the negotiation of such agreements.